dromadaire54/prometheus-webexteams/README.md

 The teams channel should received a message.

-## Sending Alerts to Multiple Teams Channel
+## Sending Alerts to Multiple Teams Rooms

-You can configure this application to serve 2 or more request path and each path can use a unique Teams channel webhook url to post.
+You can configure this application to serve 2 or more request path and each path can use a unique Teams room to post.

 ![multiChannel](./docs/promteams_multiconfig.png)